Ketch raises $23M to automate privacy and data compliance – TechCrunch

 “It’s possible to use data to grow and to comply with the regulations,” Chavez said.
 “One of our customers turned off digital marketing completely in order to comply.
 This has got to stop […] They are a very responsible customer, but they didn’t know there are tools to navigate this complexity.”

-The pair also suggested that things are even more complex than you might think, because true compliance means going beyond the “Hollywood facade” of a privacy banner — it requires actually implementing a customer’s requests across multiple platforms.
-For example, Vaidya said that when someone unsubscribes to your email list, there’s “a complex workflow that needs to be executed that to ensure that the email is not going to continue … and make sure the customer’s choices are respected in a timely manner.”
+The pair also suggested that things are even more complex than you might think, because true compliance means going beyond the “Hollywood façade” of a privacy banner — it requires actually implementing a customer’s requests across multiple platforms.
+For example, Vaidya said that when someone unsubscribes to your email list, there’s “a complex workflow that needs to be executed to ensure that the email is not going to continue … and make sure the customer’s choices are respected in a timely manner.”

 After all, Chavez noted, if a customer tells you, “I want to delete my data,” and yet they keep getting marketing emails or targeted ads, they’re not going to be satisfied if you say, “Well, I’ve handled that in the four walls of my own business, that’s an issue with my marketing and email partners.”

-Chavez also said that Ketch isn’t designed to replace any of a business’ existing marketing and customer data tools, but rather to “allow our customers to configure how they want to comply vis-a-vis what jurisdiction they’re operating in.”
+Chavez also said that Ketch isn’t designed to replace any of a business’ existing marketing and customer data tools, but rather to “allow our customers to configure how they want to comply vis-à-vis what jurisdiction they’re operating in.”
 For example, the funding announcement includes a statement from Patreon’s legal counsel Priya Sanger describing Ketch as “an easily configurable consent management and orchestration system that was able to be deployed internationally” that “required minimal engineering time to integrate into our systems.”

 As for the Series A, it comes from CRV, super{set} (the startup studio founded by Chavez and Vaidya), Ridge Ventures, Acrew Capital and Silicon Valley Bank.
 CRV’s Izhar Armony and Acrew’s Theresia Gouw are joining Ketch’s board of directors.